-Property At- Description tribute Data Q. Matrix representing state or operator data Dimen- Q. List keeping track of shapes for individual components of a multipartite system List keeping track of shapes for individual components of a multipartite system (for sions dims tensor products and partial traces). tensor products and partial traces).
-ShapeQ.Dimensions of underlying data matrix.
-Dimensions of underlying data matrix. shape is Hermi- Q. Is the operator Hermitian or not? tian? isherm Туре Q. Is object of type 'ket, 'bra', 'oper', or 'super'? type
+Property At- Description tribute Data Q. Matrix representing state or operator data Dimen- Q. List keeping track of shapes for individual components of a multipartite system (for sions dims tensor products and partial traces).
+Shape Q. Dimensions of underlying data matrix. shape is Hermi- Q. Is the operator Hermitian or not? tian? isherm Type Q. Is object of type 'ket, 'bra', 'oper', or 'super'? type

-Fig. 3.2: The Qobj Class viewed as a container for the properties need to characterize a quantum operator or state vector.
+Fig. 1: The Qobj Class viewed as a container for the properties need to characterize a quantum operator or state vector.